COSC481W-2025Fall/Vybe/apps/web/DATABASE_SCHEMA.md

-# Database Schema for Groups Feature
+# Database Schema for Groups and Friends Features

-This document outlines the database tables needed for the group creation feature.
+This document outlines the database tables needed for the group creation and friends features.

 ## Required Tables